ibnuda/fpmortals/manuscript/complete.md

 A> method) but receives a lambda, it fills in the boilerplate A> automatically.
 A>
-A> Ketika kompiler Scala berharap sebuah kelas (yang memiliki sebuah metoda abstrak) A> namun menerima sebuah lambda, kompiler akan mengisi boilerplate (lol) secara otomatis A>
+A> Ketika kompilator Scala berharap sebuah kelas (yang memiliki sebuah metoda abstrak) A> namun menerima sebuah lambda, kompilator akan mengisi boilerplate (lol) secara otomatis A>
 A> Prior to SAM types, a common pattern was to define a method named A> `instance` on the typeclass companion